 Skip to main content

 Every MCP tool definition supports a _meta field for platform-level configuration that sits alongside inputSchema and outputSchema.
-This guide covers the two main _meta capabilities:
+This guide covers the three _meta capabilities:

 Rate-Limit Hints